The Birth of Jesus:

 Christmas Magi Christmas Shepherds

-Although the Fourth Gospel does not contain a narrative of Jesus' birth, it mentions his "coming into the world" and "becoming flesh" (Latin: incarnatus est), as well as several debates about his heritage (Judean or Galilean? human or divine?):
+Although the Fourth Gospel does not contain a narrative of Jesus' birth, it does mention his "coming into the world" and "becoming flesh" (Latin: incarnatus est), as well as several debates about his heritage (Is he Judean or Galilean? human or divine?):

 Use of the Infancy Narratives in the Lectionary for Mass: